danobot/entity-controller/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 Before opening a new issue, please read the documentation and search for keywords relating to your problem.
+Do not delete the issue template headers.
+All information must be filled for an issue to be accepted.
+Since this is an open source project expect to be involved in the issue resolution because we depend on your support.

 ## Description
 A clear and concise description of what the bug is.